piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/microsoft-rdp-cant-store-password-local-computer.md

 ---
-title: Microsoft RDP can't Store Password on Local Computer
+title: Microsoft RDP cannot store passwords on the local computer
 ---
 In a Microsoft RDP session, you want to store the password on the local computer.
 However the "save password" button is grayed out.